WebexCC/webexcc.github.io/_pages/APIflow.md

 ---
-title: Add PIN check with API request to Flow
+title: API request in the flow
 date: 2024-01-15
 layout: post
 ---

-# Send API request from the flow.
+## API request in the flow
-## Task 1.
+# Task 1.
 Create Data to query via API

 > Note.
 This step has to be done in order to create dummy data.